Telecominfraproject/wlan-cloud-loadsim/README.md

 Please answer the simple questions.

 ## How to run a simulation
-You should start the UI by entering http://<host of the 'simmanager' node>.
+You should start the UI by entering `http://<host of the simmanager node>:9090`.
 You should get something similar to the following screen (some slight changes may have occurred since the release of the document).

 ## The steps

 ### Import you CA first
-Using the dialog, please use your `cakey.pem` and `cacert.pem` files and import the CA. Let's give the CA the name of `sim1`.
+Using the dialog, please use your `cakey.pem` and `cacert.pem` files and import the CA. Let's give the CA the name of `tip1`.

 ### Create the simulation
 A simulation must have a name, like '`sim`.
 No spaces are allowed.
 Enter the name of the CA you created in the previous step.